stakater/kubestackplus-docs/content/for-administrators/secure-your-cluster/azure-gso.md

 # Configuring Azure AD Group Sync Application

+For Azure AD, two applications are needed, one for group synchronization, and one for the identity provider.
+Only users in target groups are synchronized.
+These are the steps to enable group sync:

 1. To enable sync groups from Azure AD (Microsoft's) account to Stakater Cloud you first have to register an application on Azure.
 Go to the <https://portal.azure.com>
 1. Open `Azure Active Directory` service
 1. On the left tab under the Manage section, click `App Registrations`